Duncan Moody - Photographer

 Linda Moody - Studio Assistant, Coach, Costumer

-I attended Rhodes University in Grahamstown, a small college city.
+I attended in Grahamstown, a small college city.
 After graduating, I joined Duncan in Johannesburg.
 We married more than 40 years ago and had three children.
 Eventually, we moved to East London a coastal town in South Africa.
 There I pursued a career as a school teacher, while Duncan worked as in Information Technology.
 Through Duncan's work, we moved to the USA in 1994, settled in Winston-Salem, and have lived in the Piedmont Triad ever since.

 I spent many years teaching Theatre Arts in Forsyth County North Carolina.
 This experience helps us in many aspects of the studio.
 For example, coaching to relax, revealing character through expression and attention, posing groups, set design, costuming, and styling.